Taxation of social welfare payments

 |State Pension (Contributory)||Taxable|

 |Widow’s, Widower’s or Surviving Civil Partner's (Contributory) Pension||Taxable|

-The Back to Work Allowance, Back to Work Enterprise Allowance and Back to Education Allowance are not taxable.
-Payments made by the VEC under the Vocational Training Opportunities Scheme (VTOS) are not taxable.
+The Back to Work Enterprise Allowance and Back to Education Allowance are not taxable.
+The Short-Term Enterprise Allowance is taxable.
+The Vocational Training Opportunities Scheme (VTOS) is not taxable.

 You may get an increase in your social welfare payment, if you are living alone.
 If your social welfare payment is taxable, then the Living Alone Increase is taxable.
 If your social welfare payment is not taxable, then your Living Alone Increase is not taxable.

 No tax is deducted at source by the Department of Social Protection.
 All enquiries about your tax liability should be addressed to the Revenue Commissioners.